MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ---
 author: davepinch
-description: Learn how to collaborate with a Dynamics 365 Remote Assist user with Microsoft Teams desktop for PC or Mac ms.author: davepinch ms.date: 03/12/2024 ms.topic: conceptual
+description: Learn how to collaborate with a Dynamics 365 Remote Assist user with Microsoft Teams desktop for PC or Mac. ms.author: davepinch ms.date: 03/12/2024 ms.topic: conceptual